xStarbound/xStarbound/doc/lua/stagehand.md

 #### `void` stagehand.setUniqueId([`String` uniqueId])

-Sets the stagehand's unique entity id, or clears it if unspecified.
+Sets the stagehand's unique entity ID, or clears it if unspecified.